LuckyJimJD/EmploymentLaw/.admin/Syllabus/syllabus.md

 ##### Grading

+Your final grade for this course will be based on a series of written problem assignments (X% each; Y% total) and your in-class performance (Z%).

+Class sessions for this course will combine traditional law school format (lecture & discussion of assigned readings) and simulation problems.
+I expect you to complete all reading assignments before class, attend each class session, and engage constructively in class activities.

-In-class performance and the final exam will each count for 50% of your final grade.
+In-class performance will count for 50% of your final grade.
+The four take-home writing assignments (see "Topic Outline & Assignments" below) will count for the remaining 50% of your final grade.
+There will be no final exam or paper for this course.

 The in-class performance component of your final grade depends on your preparation before class (completing all assigned reading and reviewing simulation problems),[^1] regular and prompt class attendance, and constructive engagement during class.